 Biology and Environmental Volunteer Opportunities for School Credit

 For those seeking a biology or environmental volunteer opportunity to fulfill hours for school credit, please plan ahead.
 You must attend one of our monthly New Volunteer Classes before you will be allowed to begin volunteering.

 All adults interested in volunteering are required to complete an Adult Volunteer Application.

-All youths interested in volunteering are required to complete a Youth Volunteer Application.
+All youth (ages 13-17) interested in volunteering are required to complete a Youth Volunteer Application.

 Groups should contact Volunteer Coordinator Laura Bahl at 603-436-8043, ext.
 21 to discuss potential projects.